 This is the most modern class of UV stabilizers.
 They mainly act by “free radical scavenging”, by interrupting the propagation of chain reactions that cause degradation of the polymer, thus retarding the ageing process.

 HALS efficiency is largely independent of particle thickness; this means that they can be used where they provide the least protection.
 They can prevent surface detects e.g. cracking or reducing gloss in transparent articles; they can also protect pigmented surfaces from discoloration.
 As a result, they can protect properties from physical and mechanical defects.

 Quenchers deactivate excited states of chromophoric groups in polymers before bond scission occurs.
 Nickel stabilizers are believed to function as energy transfer agents.

 UV stabilizer additives are widely used in many applications such as automotive components, agricultural and greenhouse films, fibers, textiles, packaging, transportation, pipes and fittings, outdoor and other polymer components that are commonly used in applications where outdoor or indoor light exposure is a concern.

-Different polymers such as synthetic rubbers, polyolefin and a variety of the other polymers are often treated with UV stabilizers or have the UV stabilizer masterbatch mixed with their process of manufacturing.
+Different polymers such as synthetic rubbers, polyolefin and a variety of the other polymers are often treated with UV stabilizers or have the Anti-UV masterbatch mixed with their process of manufacturing.
 Depending upon the specific needs of the product and the way the stabilizer functions, it is added in different concentrations in various products.
 Especially, when a stabilizer is combined with a product by taking proper care, the lifetime of the final product is significantly extended.

 In order to achieve the desired quality product from the customers’ point of view, designing the right formula for these masterbatches is very important.
 So, selecting the optimum composition for stabilizing the specific product against light, factors such as the type of polymer, the thickness of the product, the presence of other additives and especially pigments must be taken into account.